 Eventually, his Uncle was kind enough to take Alexis Sanchez under his wing.
 José Delaigue completed the necessary paper works and became the adoptive father of Alexis Sánchez.

 Alexis Sanchez Biography Facts – The Acceptance:

-Alexis Sanchez acceptance to and happiness to stay with his beloved uncle was one reason why every arrangement could go smoothly.
+Alexis Sanchez’s acceptance of and happiness to stay with his beloved uncle was one reason every arrangement could go smoothly.

 Alexis Sanchez Biography Facts – Survival: